-Instructions for Submitting the Final Performance Report for NEH Fellowships (including NEH/Japan-U.S. Friendship Commission Fellowships), Awards for Faculty, DEL Fellowships, Public Scholar Program, and Summer Stipends
+Instructions for Submitting the Final Performance Report for NEH Fellowships (including NEH/Japan-U.S. Friendship Commission Fellowships), Awards for Faculty, DEL Fellowships, Public Scholars, and Summer Stipends

 Recipients of NEH Fellowships (including NEH/Japan-U.S. Friendship Commission Fellowships), Awards for Faculty, Public Scholar Program, and Summer Stipends are required to submit a final performance report on activities accomplished with their NEH award.
 The final report is due within 120 days if you received your award on or after November 12th, 2020.
 If you received your award before November 12th, 2020 your final report is due within 90 days of the end of your period of performance.